FUEL4EP/Creality_Ender_3_S1_Pro/Readme.md

 - Cura 4.13.0 is the latest version that is still running on Kubuntu 18.04
 - Download it from [here](https://github.com/Ultimaker/Cura/releases/tag/4.13.0) as an AppImage
+- **WARNING**: **These recipies were tested only with Cura 4.13.0.
+Cura 5.x ist behaving completely different and won't work with these recipies.**

 ## Initial settings with Pronterface